All Episodes

 You know damn well she is saying what she thinks is going to get her the Democrat nomination.

-And you listen to what these two candidates are telling their audiences, telling their voters as they try to get this nomination, and you'll find out just where the Democrat Party is today and what they think this country ought to be and how it ought to be changed, and what they think it ought to be and how they think it ought to be changed is frightening to me.
+And you listen to what these two candidates are telling their audiences, telling their voters as they try to get this nomination, and you'll find out just where the Democrat Party is today and what they think this country ought to be and how it ought to be changed and what they think it ought to be and how they think it ought to be changed is frightening to me.

-I gotta take a break.
+I got to take a break.

-Hillary did it again recently.
+Hillary did it again.

-I have details coming up.
+Recently, I have details coming up.

 Ha!

-Great to have you, Rush Limbaugh on President's Day.
+Rush Limbaugh on President's Day.

-Have a more fun than a human being should be allowed to have.
+Having more fun than a human being should be allowed to have.

 Let me get this on the table and just lay it out.